oasis-tcs/odata-specs/odata-json-format/4 Common Characteristics.md

-properties](#StreamProperty) at least one of the control information `mediaEditLink` and `mediaReadLink` MUST be included in responses if they don\'t follow standard URL conventions as defined in [OData-URL #odata-url-conventions#AddressingaProperty] and [OData-URL #odata-url-conventions#AddressingtheMediaStreamofaMediaEntity], or if [`metadata=full`](#metadatafullodatametadatafull) is requested.
+properties](#StreamProperty) at least one of the control information `mediaEditLink` and `mediaReadLink` MUST be included in responses if they don\'t follow standard URL conventions as defined in [OData-URL, section #odata-url-conventions#AddressingaProperty] and [OData-URL, section #odata-url-conventions#AddressingtheMediaStreamofaMediaEntity], or if [`metadata=full`](#metadatafullodatametadatafull) is requested.